gabrielfgm/britain-and-the-world/lecture_script.md

         - The political forces that sustained it
         - and the political forces that helped to dismantle it at the end of the 19th century
     * This means we will organize the lecture around sketching out the increasing movement of what economists rather dryly refer to as the 'factors of production': goods, capital, and labor.
+    * Our interest in a sense lies in understanding how in the 19th century the 'world' came to figure in the lived experience of people living in Britain
+        - What kind of historical processes result in a situation in which Civil War in the United States can plunge the Lancashire region into a severe unemployment crisis?
 + Our starting point will be the events that provide the initial conditions for the 19th century global economy
     * In particular, we will discuss the emergence of British pre-eminence at the end of the French wars
-+ Although global connections have a long history, many scholars have described the 19th century as the first period of globalization.
++ Although global connections have a long history, many scholars have described the 19th century as the first period of economic globalization.
     * Reasonable people may quibble with that claim, and do, but as we will see the 19th century has a strong claim towards being the first era of globalization in *quantitative* terms: the sheer volume of movement of goods, capital, and people was without prior historical precedent, and it was facilitated by on the
         + 1 hand the revolution in transport technology emerging from the industrial revolution, and
         + on the other by a period of relative international political stability

+### Part I

-3. The big 19th c. switch
+2. The big 19th c. switch

 + The transition from the economic order of the 18th c. to that of the 19th c. is typically described as a change from a mercantilist system to a free-trade regime
     * Mercantilism was the view that trade was zero-sum.
 European colonizers sought to guard colonial markets as exclusively outlets for their own products, and to maximize the extraction of raw materials from the colonies